-Why?
-Reason is very simple.
-The full form of the word SIR is reportedly “Slave I Remain”.
+Is the full form of the word SIR is “Slave I Remain” ?
 This has been revealed by Swami Nirmalananda Giri while I was interviewing to him.
 I am not sure about this.
 But, I also felt many times that the “SIR” is a residue of mental slavery derived from British imperialism and European colonialism.

 (Some people say, SIR stands for; S = Servant,I= I,R= Remain.
 Its “Servant I Remain”, during the Queen’s time.
 The title was given to loyal Knights.
 In French it is ‘Slave I Remain’, according to many.
 The claims and counter claims are contestable)

 India was the only country in the world that never had a slavery system for the last 10,000 years!
 Indians were made slave by barbaric invaders and pirates of Europe (Yes – The British, French and Portuguese didn’t come here with peace mission.
 They were just pirates, robbers and uncouth).